rks101/frauds-still-happen/README.md

 Due to upgrading to 3G / 4G / 5G services for telephony, one may require a new SIM card.
 Under SIM swap fraud, fraudsters get a new SIM card issued against one's registered mobile number (RMN) via the mobile service provider using a confirmation OTP sent on to RMN.

 Action Items for us:
-1. Change SIM only at authorized stores of service provider in your own presence.
+1. Change SIM only at authorized stores of service providers in your own presence.
 2. Opt for e-SIM if you can.
-3. If you notice any transaction, immediately report to the bank and telecom service provider.
+3. If you notice any suspicious transaction, immediately report it to the bank and telecom service provider.

+## Reporting

+Banks:
+These days banks call users if the transaction value exceeds 25,000 to confirm the user does the transaction.
+In case of suspicious transactions or possible fraud, please report immediately to your bank first.

+Cyber Cell:
+You can also lodge a complaint to the cyber cell in case of fraud through a digital platform or loss of items containing personal data or confidential documents.